 Hatfield passed the recipe on to her son-in-law, Chad Bishop, who owns and operates the distillery with his wife Amber.

 Produced and bottled in small batches at the distillery in Gilbert, West Virginia, they use 100% West Virginia grown corn as their main ingredient.
 While it may be made in slightly larger batches than it was 150 years ago, it’s still very true to its roots.

-Hatfield & McCoy Moonshine’s non-alcoholic mixers and souvenirs are available for purchase online. they recommend using Woods Wholesale Wine online store.
+Hatfield & McCoy Moonshine, non-alcoholic mixers and souvenirs are available for purchase online. they recommend using Woods Wholesale Wine online store.

-Hatfield & McCoy Moonshine is sold in retail liquor stores in several states including West Virginia, Virginia, Kentucky, Pennsylvania, Florida and New Jersey.
+Hatfield & McCoy Moonshine and mixers are also sold in retail liquor stores in several states including West Virginia, Virginia, Kentucky, Pennsylvania, Florida and New Jersey.
 Additional states will be added in the future.

 Bishop a moonshine ambassador

 We ran into Chad Bishop recently at the halls of the West Virginia Legislature while he was helping a local tourism agency promote the attractions in his part of southern WV.
 Bishop said sales of his moonshine have been strong, but you have to work to keep them that way.